Hope-Parnell/holbertonschool-low_level_programming/0x16-file_io/README.md

 # File Input/Output
+Holberton School project for learning how to use the system calls ope, read, write, and close
 ### 0-read_textfile
 c function that reads a text file and prints it to the POSIX standard output
 ### 1-create_file